ChamathVindula/Inventory-Management-System/README.md

 What I have learnt from this Project:
 * Object Oriented Concepts
-* Creation and manipulation od Windows Forms
+* Creation and manipulation of Windows Forms
 * Creation and manipulation of Local Service Based Databases